DigitalPublishingToolkit/Money-Lab-Reader/docs/1_1-Hart_Keith.md

 There is still a tendency to see the potential disaster we are living through in economic rather than political terms.
 In this respect, neoliberalism’s detractors often reproduce the free market ideology they claim to oppose.
-The euro is by no means the only symptom of this crisis, but it may still come to be seen as the decisive nail in the coffin of the world economy today.
+The Euro is by no means the only symptom of this crisis, but it may still come to be seen as the decisive nail in the coffin of the world economy today.
 We need to ask not what is beginning, but what is ending.
 This is not straightforward.
 What is ending is